Updated 13th June 2022

 Where to stay in Mauritius

 The first four nights of our Mauritius holiday were spent at the Radisson Blu Poste Lafayette (which is amazing).
 It’s now adults-only though, so if you’re planning a parents only getaway, try it!
 If not, I have plenty of other recommendations.
 Read my Ten Family-Friendly Mauritius Resorts post for ideas.

 The Radisson Blu is lovely and set on a glorious beach.
 It’s classed as 4-star, but it’s 4.5-star for me.
 Huge rooms with a really comfy bed and cable and all the room amenities you need.
 The service is really accommodating and the food is amazing.
 I could have sat and eaten at the resort all day.
 We also booked a couples spa package (which we were given at a large discount because we were honeymooners!) and it was sublime.

-I’m not going to talk too much about what happened after we moved hotels (if you need to know, click here).
+I’m not going to talk too much about what happened after we moved hotels (if you need to know, click through to read more about our honeymoon nightmare).

 We were on a slight budget though so the Radisson Blu was perfect for us.
 It had absolutely everything we needed and more, but at a fantastic rate.
 However, if you’re after something truly luxe, Mauritius is the place to be.
 Based on client feedback, some of my favourite truly five-star options are the One&Only Le Saint Géran or the LUX*, both in Belle Mare, or for something not quite so extra but still honeymoon worthy, the Trou aux Biches Beachcomber is a wonderful option.